papivot/pace-docs/PKS Bootcamp prep.md

 Network Profile Name:
 ```

-If this is a Toolsmith deployed GCP cluster, get the instance ID(s) of the master node(s) - they will have a label of `master`, and add these instances to the backend of the loadbalancer.
+If this is a Toolsmith deployed GCP cluster, get the instance ID(s) of the master node(s) - they will have a label of `job: master`, and add these instances to the backend of the loadbalancer.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTE0OTE0NzYsMTU0NTU2ODU4LC05MD
+eyJoaXN0b3J5IjpbMTE2ODM0NDIzNywxNTQ1NTY4NTgsLTkwMD
-AzMjI2NDUsLTIwNzc1NzMzODQsLTE5MDIxNDQwOTEsLTc4ODA2
+MyMjY0NSwtMjA3NzU3MzM4NCwtMTkwMjE0NDA5MSwtNzg4MDY3
-NzYyMiwyMjA1NTM2MjNdfQ==
+NjIyLDIyMDU1MzYyM119
 -->